The Financial Life Milestones Parents Need to Consider

 18th or 21st birthday and the promise of a car

 Special birthdays like the 18th and 21st are often celebrated by a big present or grand gesture from the parents and family.
 A savings account complete with funds, a car or big holiday are all favourite choices.

-Cars, in particular, are a popular ‘big birthday’ present with the average price of a young person’s first car reaching to £6,800 in 2015.
-This is not accounting for insurance which for an under 21 driver ranges between £250 – £400 annually.
-Add this to the cost of an average car for young drivers and you’re looking to spend at least £7,050.
+Cars, in particular, are a popular ‘big birthday’ present with the average price of a young person’s first car reaching to £3,006 in 2017.
+This is not accounting for car insurance premiums which for a 17-year old driver is £1,994 annually.
+Add this to the cost of an average car for young drivers and you’re looking to spend at least £5,000.

 Your child getting their first home is a big step – both emotionally and financially.
 It could well be the most expensive purchase of their lives.
 The data speaks for itself: In England, the average house price in South East England was £271,655 (first quarter 2017), whilst the average price of a house in London was £478,782 (first quarter 2017).

 This means that a typical first-time buyer deposit for an average home in the South East would be £13,583.
 You may want to discuss how to plan to save towards the deposit with one of gpfm’s Chartered financial planners.
 Perhaps you’ve agreed to help your child with their deposit and go halves, or are gifting the entire sum of the deposit.

 Don’t forget additional costs such as surveys, conveyance charges and stamp duty.
 It’s wise to factor these overhead charges into your savings plan.